The Stones of Venice (book): Shortened editions

-Both editors tended to keep the descriptive elements of the book rather than the philosophical context, but Morris was more faithful to the intellectual underpinning of Ruskin´s text.
+Both editors tended to keep the descriptive elements of the book rather than the philosophical context, but Morris was more faithful to the intellectual underpinning of Ruskin's text.

 Reception

-Ruskin´s praise of Gothic architecture had a strong influence in the United Kingdom.
+Ruskin's praise of Gothic architecture had a strong influence in the United Kingdom.
 An example which is often cited is that of the commissioning of the Wool Exchange in Bradford.
 Ruskin visited Bradford and told its citizens that they had not understood his message about the relation of architecture to society, but they still chose a Venetian Gothic design.

-William Morris, on the other hand, adopted Ruskin’s call for a return to traditional craftsmanship and ethical production.
+William Morris, on the other hand, adopted Ruskin's call for a return to traditional craftsmanship and ethical production.

-In Search of Lost Time by Marcel Proust has the narrator arrive in Venice with notebooks “to take notes for a work I was doing on Ruskin,” explicitly acknowledging the English critic’s influence.
+Ruskin had a strong influence on the French novelist Marcel Proust.
+His In Search of Lost Time has the narrator arrive in Venice with notebooks “to take notes for a work I was doing on Ruskin,” explicitly acknowledging the English critic's influence.
 However, Proust has an introspective approach to Venetian architecture, and is less interested in its historical and technical aspects than Ruskin.